agataszeremeta/handsOnMachineLearning/chapter1/README.md

 - Exercise

 ## Example Codes
-- Training and Running a Linear Model Using Scikit-Learn
+- Example 1-1: Training and Running a Linear Model Using Scikit-Learn